 To order and for more information, click here: The Garden Stamp Planting Tool.

 Do you know a gardener with seed trays all over their house or apartment?
 They need the 4-Tier Mini Greenhouse.
-It measures 27″ Long x 18″ Wide x 63″ High and costs under $40.
+It measures 27″ Long x 18″ Wide x 63″ High.
 Fits perfectly on a deck, patio, porch or even a balcony!

 For ordering information, see: 4-Tier Mini Greenhouse.